nabzali/javascript-code-test/README.md

 ---

-# Solution - Book Search API Client
+# Solution

 A modular, extensible, and testable TypeScript client for fetching and normalizing book data from multiple book seller APIs.

-Originally developed as a refactoring exercise for a JavaScript code test, this project replaces a legacy implementation (`example-client.js`) with a production-ready TypeScript solution using the Adapter design pattern and support for multiple providers.
+Originally developed as a refactoring exercise for a JavaScript code test, this project replaces a legacy implementation (`example-client.js`) with a TypeScript solution using the Adapter design pattern and support for multiple providers.

 ## 🔍 Features